Lorbru/FSTforLatex/README.md

 For implementation, we use pynini [1] :  ```pip install pynini```

+## Resume

+The aim of this project is to build a pipeline which allow people to generate their LaTeX sentences from speech.
+We do our experiments in the French language.

+The pipeline is composed of an Automatic Speech Recognition model (whisper ASR model from OpenAI) and a Weighted Finite State Transducer architecture (pynini, OpenFST) which allow the conversion of a natural language speaking into a valid code structure for LaTeX compilation and rendering.

 **Details of folders :**

 - `Data` : Contains the collected data (not available here during anonymous period)